chriswales95/SET08103-Assessment/use-cases/use-case-8.md

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on all the cities in a continent organised by largest population to smallest* so that *I can easily list locations.*
+As an *employee* I want *to produce a report on all the cities in a continent organised by largest population to smallest* so that *I can easily list locations.*

 ### Scope